-The Windows operating system is full with hidden shortcuts & simple tricks.
+The Windows operating system is full of hidden shortcuts & simple tricks.
 Most users are still not aware of what all Windows can offer them.
-While movinf or copying filrs from one location to another we usually use the Copy or Cut command from the Context Menu and Paste the contents in the destination folder.
+While moving or copying files from one location to another we usually use the Copy or Cut command from the Context Menu and Paste the contents in the destination folder.

 To do so, type Run regedit to open the Registry Editor.
 Navigate to the following key:

 Right Click on it > New Key > Name > Move To > Enter following value:

 This will add Move To to the context menu.